cullophid/barely-functional/README.md

 ### merge :: Object -> Object -> Object
 Merges two objects into a new object; duplicate keys are resolved as last in wins.
-As per `Object.assign` nested arrays and objects are copied by reference.
+As per `Object.assign`, nested arrays and objects are copied by reference.

 ```js
 _.merge({a: 1}, {b: 2});